-Below are the summer I, and both I and II session dates.
+Below are the fall 2017 calendars for Lyon and Pau.
 Please don't book your ticket until the dates are confirmed by USAC.
 Although dates are typically finalized when the optional group flight is announced, you should buy a changeable ticket as USAC reserves the right to change dates if necessary.